 The Ring Road covers around 2500km, including all the detours for attractions along the way.
 This amount will increase significantly if you plan to cover North-East Iceland, specifically Ísafjörður.
 Route 1 is the main highway to be on for this round island drive.
 South-Iceland is notorious for sand storms and remember to check the forecast before travel.
 Many roads are closed during winter, even during shoulder months.
 I encountered one road closure (F570) due to snow conditions at Snæfellsjökull in September.
 North Iceland is generally colder than other parts.

 Out of my 10 nights in Iceland, 9 nights were in Airbnb apartments.
 They usually offer a fully equipped kitchen with the whole apartment where you can cook your own meals, this is a plus if you do not want to dine out.
 I was traveling in a group of three and the average cost per night for one person was around USD40.
 There are not much Airbnb options out of Reykjavik so there is a need to book early.
 Otherwise the options left are guesthouses and hotels which cost much more.
 If you are a first time user, use my link to get a USD33 credit which can be used for your bookings.
 A more adventurous option is to go for camper vans where cooking essentials and beddings are provided.
-These vans range from 2-person onwards.
+These vans range to cater for 2 or more pax.